eprintsug/search_results_highlighter/README.md

 ```xml
 <script src="https://ajax.googleapis.com/ajax/libs/jquery/3.3.1/jquery.min.js"></script>
 ```
+IE is not currently supported.

 ### For the tests ###
 I used Tape and Node.js for unit testing

+If you want to run the tests, you will need to install node.
 If installing Nodejs is needed (on CentOS):
 ```bash
 $sudo yum install nodejs